Docs / Policies & Filtering / Safe Search supported search engines

 Safe Search supported search engines

-Which search engines ScoutDNS can enforce Safe Search on (Google and Bing), and what happens to other engines when Forced mode is enabled.
+Which search engines ScoutDNS can enforce Safe Search on (Google and Bing), and what happens to other engines under Enabled + Block Search Engines.

 ScoutDNS Safe Search works by redirecting DNS queries for a search engine’s normal endpoint to its safe variant.
 That mechanism only works for search engines that publish a separate “safe” DNS endpoint.